Konrad von Finckenstein: Federal Court judge

+CRTC Chair

 In 2007, he was appointed Chairman of the Canadian Radio-television and Telecommunications Commission (CRTC) for a five-year term.
 He was instrumental in removing unnecessary regulations, allowing the industry to react more quickly to market changes and consumer preferences in an era of rapid technological change.

 Under his leadership, the CRTC decided in 2009 to continue to exempt from its regulation broadcasting content that is distributed over the Internet and through mobile devices.
 In October of that year, the CRTC became the first regulator in the world to establish a net neutrality policy.
 He also oversaw the transition from analog to digital television, which took place on August 31, 2011.
 A portion of the spectrum vacated by over-the-air broadcasters has been reserved for public safety and wireless services.

 In response to the trend of industry consolidation, von Finckenstein spearheaded the development of a policy to ensure Canadian vertically integrated companies—such as Bell Canada, Rogers Communications, Shaw Communications and Quebecor—contribute to competition, innovation and consumer choice.
 The policy contains provisions to prevent anti-competitive behaviour, and prohibits companies from offering television content to their wireless subscribers on an exclusive basis.

 On November 15, 2011, the CRTC clarified how large telephone and cable companies should be compensated by the independent Internet service providers (ISPs) that access their networks.
 Independent ISPs require this wholesale access to offer competitive and innovative services to Canadians.
-The CRTC decided that large companies can adopt a capacity-based model that contains a monthly access rate for each of the independent ISP’s retail customers and a monthly capacity charge.
+The CRTC decided that large companies can adopt a capacity-based model that contains a monthly access rate for each of the independent ISP's retail customers and a monthly capacity charge.
 They can also charge a flat monthly fee regardless of how much bandwidth the customers of the independent ISPs use.
 This decision reversed an earlier CRTC ruling on usage-based billing.